A Guide to Drying and Curing Cannabis

 Farrar notes the importance of fine-tuning your setup.
 “While it is true that you can’t fix a poorly grown plant in cure, you can certainly ruin a properly grown one, so it’s important to get it right.”

-It’s important to check the buds for mold, particularly in the early stages of curing.
 If there is any sign of mold, the jars should be left open for a few hours.
 An ammonia smell indicates the presence of anaerobic bacteria and is another sign of too much moisture, again requiring vessels to be left open for several hours or longer.
+Product can also be exposed to UV-C light or irradiation to halt microbial growth.
 Checks can usually be made less frequently as curing progresses.

 Overall, the resounding advice when curing and drying cannabis is to follow the “low and slow” and approach.
 Tennant’s top tip is “Be patient, never try to rush it.”
 And Wood agrees, explaining that low temperatures promote higher levels of secondary metabolites, and the longer you can cure your product, the cleaner, smoother, and more flavorful your cannabis will be.